antimof/UxPlay/README.md

 on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
-UxPlay supports a "legacy" form of Apple's AirPlay Mirror protocol introduced in iOS 12; client devices running iOS/iPadOS 12 or later are supported, as is a (nonfree) Windows-based AirPlay-client software emulator, AirMyPC.
-Older (32-bit) client devices that can only run iOS 9.3 or iOS 10.3 are currently partially supported by UxPlay: reports indicate that screen-mirroring video works, audio is a work in progess.
+UxPlay supports a "legacy" form of Apple's AirPlay Mirror protocol introduced in iOS 12; client devices running iOS/iPadOS 12 or later are supported, as is a (non-free) Windows-based AirPlay-client software emulator, AirMyPC.
+Older (32-bit) client devices that can only run iOS 9.3 or iOS 10.3 are currently partially supported by UxPlay: reports indicate that screen-mirroring video works, audio is a work-in-progress, but is correctly decrypted.
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).